 Approximately 70 lawyers are resident in the D.C. office, and their diverse practice areas provide our clients with invaluable counsel in navigating an intricate and ever-changing business environment and regulatory landscape.
 We are routinely entrusted with our clients’ critical matters, including litigation, mergers, and financial transactions.

 Our Washington office hosts many of Weil’s regulatory lawyers and serves as a central hub for integrating the substantive skills of lawyers across Weil.
 From Washington, our lawyers advise clients in connection with numerous government agencies, including the Securities and Exchange Commission, the Federal Deposit Insurance Corporation, the U.S. Patent and Trademark Office, the International Trade Commission, the Department of Justice, the Federal Trade Commission, and the Committee on Foreign Investment in the United States, among others.

 Our lawyers routinely handle matters in connection with the Federal Reserve Board, Federal Deposit Insurance Corporation, Commodity Futures Trading Commission, Securities and Exchange Commission, U.S. Treasury Department, and the Office of the Comptroller of the Currency, as well as with newer federal regulatory entities such as the Bureau of Consumer Financial Protection and Office of National Insurance.

 Awards and Recognition

-- Steven Tyrrell, Head of Weil’s White Collar Defense & Investigations Group, recognized as a White Collar Crime “Trailblazer” by The National Law Journal
+- White Collar Defense, Regulatory and Investigations Group Co-Head Steven Tyrrell recognized as a 2015 White Collar Crime “Trailblazer” by The National Law Journal.

-- The International Arbitration group has been consistently recognized in publications such as Chambers Global and USA, Legal 500, Benchmark Litigation, among others
+- The International Arbitration group has been consistently recognized in publications such as Chambers Global and Chambers USA, Legal 500 and Benchmark Litigation, among others.

 Pro Bono Initiatives and Community Service